This post may contain affiliate links. Please read our disclosure policy. As an Amazon Associate, I earn from qualifying purchases.

 Notes

-• If you want to add the uncooked pasta directly to the slow cooker, add two cups of water or beef broth to the goulash mixture.
-Then, 45 minutes to 1 hour before the goulash is finished, add the pasta and cook until the pasta is tender.
-The cooking time will vary depending on the type and brand of pasta you use.
+Cooking pasta in the slow cooker: If you want to add uncooked pasta directly, stir in 2 cups of water or beef broth.
+About 45–60 minutes before the goulash is finished, add the pasta and cook until tender.
+Cooking time will vary by pasta type and brand.

-• Pasta: This recipe works well with just about any type of pasta.
-We typically use macaroni, Cavatappi, penne, or rotini.
-Use whatever you have on hand.
+Pasta options: This recipe works with almost any pasta.
+Macaroni, cavatappi, penne, or rotini are our go-to choices, but use whatever you have on hand.

-• 6 ounces of cream cheese or ricotta cheese during the last 20 minutes will give the goulash a rich, creamy flavor (this is always a hit).
+Make it creamy: Stir in 6 ounces of cream cheese or ricotta during the last 20 minutes of cooking for a rich, creamy twist (always a hit!).

 Nutrition